Building the Intelligent Cloud: Announcing New Azure Innovations to Transform Business

-They’ve built the Azure Container Service in close collaboration with Mesosphere, using open source components from their DCOS offering including DCOS Marathon (for launching and scaling container-based applications) and Chronos (for distributed cron and batch workloads).
+They’ve built the Azure Container Service in close collaboration with Mesosphere, using open source components from their DCOS offering, including DCOS Marathon (for launching and scaling container-based applications) and Chronos (for distributed cron and batch workloads).
 Additionally, many of their customers are excited to deploy Docker containers using Docker Swarm and Docker Compose.
-In continuing their partnership with Docker, the Azure Container Service will also have the ability to deploy, scale, and orchestrate Swarm based solutions as well.
+In continuing their partnership with Docker, the Azure Container Service will also have the ability to deploy, scale, and orchestrate Swarm-based solutions as well.
 Azure Container Service will be available in preview before the end of the calendar year.

 Big Data and the Internet of Things

-In case you missed it, recently Microsoft announced that the Cortana Analytics Suite — a fully managed big data and advanced analytics suite that enables you to transform your data into intelligent action – is available for purchase.
+In case you missed it, recently, Microsoft announced that the Cortana Analytics Suite — a fully managed big data and advanced analytics suite that enables you to transform your data into intelligent action – is available for purchase.
 They also announced the expanded vision for Azure Data Lake, which includes a store, analytics service, and our existing managed Hadoop-as-a-service offer, Azure HDInsight.
-In addition, HDInsight on Linux is now generally available.
+Also, HDInsight on Linux is now generally available.
 With Visual Studio integration, we simplify the authoring, debugging, and optimization of big data code.
 We’re also introducing U-SQL, a new language that unifies the benefits of SQL with the expressive power of user code.
 Working with big data no longer requires your entire team to learn new skills before they become productive.

 Intelligent Infrastructure: Trust at Hyper-Scale

 A trusted infrastructure also means providing customers with control, security, and transparency across its cloud infrastructure and assets.
-This is more important than ever with cybersecurity attacks continuing to make headlines across the globe.
-That’s why Microsoft is excited to announce the new Azure Security Center – an integrated security solution that gives customers end to end visibility and control of the security of their Azure resources, helping them to stay ahead of threats as they evolve.
+This is more important than ever, with cybersecurity attacks continuing to make headlines across the globe.
+That’s why Microsoft is excited to announce the new Azure Security Center – an integrated security solution that gives customers end-to-end visibility and control of the security of their Azure resources, helping them to stay ahead of threats as they evolve.

 Finally, to further boost the performance of our world-class cloud infrastructure, Micorosft announced the N-series, a new family of Azure Virtual Machines with GPU capabilities.
 GPUs are ideal for compute and graphics-intensive workloads, helping customers to fuel innovation through scenarios like remote visualization, high-performance computing, and analytics.
-Available in preview within the next few months, the N-series will feature the NVIDIA Tesla Accelerated Computing Platform as well as NVIDIA GRID 2.0 technology, providing the highest-end graphics support available in the cloud today.
+Available in preview within the next few months, the N-series will feature the NVIDIA Tesla Accelerated Computing Platform and NVIDIA GRID 2.0 technology, providing the highest-end graphics support available in the cloud today.

 Easy and Affordable Cloud Innovation